isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 * `$ssh.isConnected`: A boolean that indicates if the SSH connection is established or not.
 Useful to display a message when the connection is lost.
 * `$vars`: A special object that could be used to store variables that you want to share between runs of the JavaScript code.
 Could also be used to share data between items.
 This variable is not persistent, so it will be reset when the connection is closed.
   * `$vars.set(key, value)`: Set a variable in the `$vars` object.
 It will private to the item and not shared.
 If the key starts with `GLOBAL_`, the variable will be stored in the global scope and will be available for all items.
 This is useful to share data between items.
     * `$vars.get(key)`: Get a variable from the `$vars` object.
     * `$vars.get(key, fallback)`: Get a variable from the `$vars` object.
 If the variable is not set, return the fallback value.
 This is useful to avoid errors when the variable is not set.
   * `WebSSH_` vars: Contain some useful information about the current session.
-There are read-only and cannot be modified.
+These are read-only ones and cannot be modified.
 The following properties are available:
     * `WebSSH_CONNECTION_NAME`: The name of the current session (eg. "My SSH Server")
     * `WebSSH_CONNECTION_HOST`: The host of the current session (eg. "ssh.example.com")
     * `WebSSH_CONNECTION_ADDRESS`: The resolved address of the current session (eg. "172.21.0.40")
     * `WebSSH_CONNECTION_SERVER_IDENTIFIER`: The SSH server identifier of the current session (eg. "SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu2.2")

-### Examples
+### JavaScript Examples
 #### Connectivity Indicator
 This example shows how to create a connectivity indicator that will display a different icon depending on the connection status.
 No need to write a label, as the icon will be enough to indicate the connection status.